apacheli/web-workers-polyfill/README.md

 ### About

-A polyfill for Web Workers for Node.js.
-Please 👍
-[this issue](https://github.com/nodejs/node/issues/43583) so Web Workers can be supported natively.
+A polyfill for the Web Workers API for Node.js.
+Please 👍 [this issue](https://github.com/nodejs/node/issues/43583) so Web Workers can be supported natively.